Golden Bowerbird

 About the Golden Bowerbird

 The Golden Bowerbird belongs to the family Ptilonorhynchidae, within the order Passeriformes.
-These birds typically live typically around 8-10 years in the wild..
+These birds typically live typically 7-9 years, with some individuals reaching 12 years..

 How to Identify a Golden Bowerbird